What kind of student is a good match for NSLI-Y?

 NSLI-Y provides a wide variety of preparatory materials and support.
 Preparation for the NSLI-Y experience begins in the spring, shortly after the finalists are selected.
 Participation in all orientation and pre-program language activities is mandatory.

-All participants will be required to participate in pre-program language learning programs as well as complete any assignments and assessments in preparation for the program.
-Program orientation activities may include online resources, handbooks, conference calls, webinars, opportunities to speak with NSLI-Y alumni, and an orientation in the U.S. departure city that will address health and safety (family members do not attend the pre-departure orientation).
+Participants will be required to participate in pre-program language learning programs as well as complete any assignments and assessments in preparation for the program.
+Program orientation activities may include online resources, handbooks, webinars, opportunities to speak with NSLI-Y alumni, and an orientation in the U.S. departure city that will address health and safety (family members do not attend the pre-departure orientation).
 Participants will fly as a group from the pre-departure orientation city to the host location.

 Housing Accommodations